Record every ride

 You don’t need to see the screen to use the app.

-The app automatically enters Low Power Mode when you begin recording, or after 10 seconds of inactivity.
+Everything is controllable via gestures, so you can start and stop without looking.
+The app enters Low Power Mode when you begin recording, or after 10 seconds of inactivity.

 Nope!